 About the Mission

-The staff of the U.S. Mission currently includes: the Deputy Chief of Mission; Political Chief; Public Affairs (Communication/Culture) Officer; Education Officer; Science Officer; Information Specialist; Cultural Affairs Specialist; and Program Management Specialist.
+The delegation of the U.S. Mission includes: the Political Chief; Public Affairs (Communication/Culture) Officer; Education Officer; Science Officer; Cultural Affairs Specialist; Information Specialist; and Program Management Specialist.

 To contact the United States Mission to UNESCO: